sezanzeb/input-remapper/readme/usage.md

 ## Limitations

-**If your fingers can't type it on your keyboard, key-mapper can't inject it.**
+**If your fingers can't type it on your keyboard, input-remapper can't inject it.**

 The available symbols depend on the environments keyboard layout, and only those that don't require a combination to be pressed can be used without workarounds (so most special characters need some extra steps to use them).
-Furthermore, if your configured keyboard layout doesn't support the special character at all (not even via a combination), then it also won't be possible for key-mapper to map that character at all.
+Furthermore, if your configured keyboard layout doesn't support the special character at all (not even via a combination), then it also won't be possible for input-remapper to map that character at all.

 For example, mapping a key to an exclamation mark is not possible if the keyboard layout is set to german.
 However, it is possible to mimic the combination that would be required to write it, by writing `Shift_L + 1` into the mapping.

-This is because key-mapper creates a new virtual keyboard and injects numeric keycodes, and it won't be able to inject anything a usb keyboard wouldn't been able to.
+This is because input-remapper creates a new virtual keyboard and injects numeric keycodes, and it won't be able to inject anything a usb keyboard wouldn't been able to.
 This has the benefit of being compatible to all display servers, but means the environment will ultimately decide which character to write.